Maybe I Do: Plot

 Sam and Grace meet in a movie theatre, both having gone to the Swedish film alone.
 Afterwards, they contemplate having sex in a cheap motel.
 Eventually they get fast food and beer, taking it to the room, but instead spend the evening walking and talking.

 Howard and Monica are in a hotel, having been having an affair for four months, as he is married to someone else.
 He wants to end it, so she gives him thinly veiled threats, but he leaves nonetheless.

-Michelle and Allen are attending a wedding, where he intercepts the bouquet so she cannot catch it, although she had fantasized it being the idyllic start to their perfect future together.
-Back at their apartment Michelle changes clothes, gives Allen a 24-hour ultimatum, and walks out.
+Michelle and Allen are attending a wedding, where he intercepts the bouquet so she cannot catch it.
+She had fantasized it being the idyllic start to their perfect future together.
+Back at their apartment, Michelle changes clothes, gives Allen a 24-hour ultimatum, and walks out.

-Howard goes into a coffee shop after leaving Monica, where he and a waitress observe a young couple, causing him to miss his youth.
-Monica points out to a young female hotel clerk while leaving how quickly people age.
+Howard goes into a coffee shop after leaving Monica.
+There, he and a waitress observe a young couple, causing him to miss his youth.
+While leaving, Monica points out how to a young hotel clerk how quickly people age.

 Going home, Howard finds his wife Grace in the living room.
 After an awkward conversation, their daughter Michelle comes in.
 She brings up the ultimatum she dropped on Allen, which her mother fully supports.
-Allen similarly tells his parents Sam and Monica, and his dad is in favor of a wedding while Monica isn't.
+Allen similarly tells his parents Sam and Monica, and his dad is in favor of a wedding while Monica is not.

-The next morning, the religious Grace is watching a sermon on TV about infidelity and admitting guilt and talks back to it.
+The next morning, the religious Grace is watching a sermon on TV about infidelity.
+Admitting guilt, She talks back to it.
 When Howard overhears, he sneaks out of the kitchen.

 The two sets of parents continue talking to their respective children about marriage.
 Both of Michelle's talk about the importance of wedding rings, symbolizing commitment; the irony is both are hiding betrayal and guilt and neither is wearing theirs.
 Howard and Grace are surprised that the sets of parents have never met, so they get Michelle to invite Allen and his parents to dinner.
-Sam accepts although Monica isn't enthusiastic.
+Sam accepts although Monica is not enthusiastic.